NELFUND disburses N154.4b loans to 788,947 students in 18 months

 The Managing Director and Chief Executive Officer of NELFUND, Mr Akintunde Sawyerr, disclosed this during a virtual media roundtable with journalists.

-Sawyerr explained that the loans are transparent and accessible to every Nigerian student in government-owned tertiary institutions, including universities, polytechnics, and colleges of education, as well as some technical colleges and schools of nursing.
+Sawyerr explained that the loans were transparent and accessible to every Nigerian student in government-owned tertiary institutions, including universities, polytechnics, colleges of education, as well as some technical colleges and schools of nursing.

 Out of this figure, only 788,947 applications, representing 62.3 per cent, were successful and have already been disbursed.